vincentspereira/Algorithmic-Trading-System/docs/PRODUCTION_DEPLOYMENT_GUIDE.md

-sudo ufw allow from 10.0.0.0/8 to any port 6379  # Redis sudo ufw allow from 10.0.0.0/8 to any port 9090  # Prometheus sudo ufw allow from 10.0.0.0/8 to any port 3001  # Grafana sudo ufw allow from 10.0.0.0/8 to any port 8123  # ClickHouse sudo ufw allow from 10.0.0.0/8 to any port 6333  # Qdrant
+sudo ufw allow from 10.0.0.0/8 to any port 6379  # Redis sudo ufw allow from 10.0.0.0/8 to any port 9090  # Prometheus sudo ufw allow from 10.0.0.0/8 to any port 3001  # Grafana sudo ufw allow from 10.0.0.0/8 to any port 9093  # Alertmanager sudo ufw allow from 10.0.0.0/8 to any port 8123  # ClickHouse sudo ufw allow from 10.0.0.0/8 to any port 6333  # Qdrant